 Choosing the best litter for cats with asthma is one of the most important parts of managing cat asthma and preventing lung inflammation.
 This kitty litter should absorb liquids well and clump up easily.

-There are 2 main types of litters: clumping clay litters and non-clumping plant-based litters.
+There are 2 main types of litter: clumping clay litter and non-clumping plant-based litter.
 However, there are also natural alternatives like wood pellets and wood fiber.

 So, are there proven litters that are approved for asthmatic cats?

 Getting the right litter for your asthmatic cat is a big decision because you want your kitten to grow into a healthy adult.

 For this to happen, you have to provide them with an optimal environment.
 This includes making sure they have the right asthma kitty litter among other things.

 With this post, I hope to help stop this frustration by providing honest information about the best litter for cats with asthma as well as some helpful recommendations to manage the chronic condition.